Platiplus/portfolio_platiplus_dev/content/sections/about/about.md

 <span style="color: #13C8E5;">Azure Devops</span>.

 As my skills and experience grew, I started to take on more senior roles.
 I became a team leader and was responsible for leading the development of complex web applications.
 I developed a passion for coaching and mentoring younger developers and found great satisfaction in seeing them grow and succeed.
 I also became more involved in the open-source community, contributing to various projects.

+To see a timeline of where I've worked and the common stack, please [CLICK HERE](https://platiplus.dev/experience)